Introduction

 Conclusion

 French press coffee recipes are a low-risk, high-reward way to revitalize your menu in 2026.
 They require minimal equipment, delight customers, and command premium prices.
-Start with one or two signature recipes, train your staff on technique, and watch your beverage sales grow.
+Start with one or two signature recipes from the seven provided, train your staff on technique, and watch your beverage sales grow.

 For a complete playbook—from choosing the right press to training staff—refer back to our